+Several years ago, I made friends with a guy who volunteered at the same organization as me.
+He seemed like he wanted to be good friends, but he didn’t act like much of one.
 Sometimes he passive aggressively insulted me; other times he flattered me.
 He could be aloof, and then he could be clingy.
 But I stuck around because we had known each other for a while, and I felt like I owed it to him.

 One time I was at the bus stop and I saw a woman take her daughter by the ponytail, pull up, and force her to move down the sidewalk.
 As the girl walked forward, she tried to reach up and pull her mother’s hand away, to no avail.
 As the little girl cried and begged her mother to stop, a man standing nearby laughed about it, and the mother began laughing, too.

+I did not enjoy going to church last Sunday.
 I took my three kids to the service by myself because my wife wasn’t feeling well.
 The journey started out well enough — we were in the car and only running 12 minutes behind when we pulled out of the driveway.
 But it was all downhill from there.

+I didn’t have many friends in middle school, but I had Jeffrey Mitchell, and I needed him.
+Some of the popular boys had started making fun of me, so I was growing increasingly uncomfortable in my own skin.
+Jeffrey didn’t seem to care.
 We spent time at each other’s houses, hung around each other during recess, and sat next to each other when we had the same classes.
 This included Mrs. Silkman’s seventh grade English class where unfortunately, our friendship came to an abrupt end one day.